Systems Pharmacology 1 (9005.3)

 3. UC graduates are lifelong learners - adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas

-Prerequisites10288 Pathology, Immunology and Microbiology AND 6518 Human Biochemistry AND
+Prerequisites10288 Pathology, Immunology and Microbiology AND 11734 Biochemistry and Metabolism AND

 Corequisites9003 Clinical Therapuetics 1